 Filson is perhaps one of the best known, and most controversial heritage clothing companies in the US.
 Touting themselves as the Alaskan outfitter with made in the USA products, their products have been increasing in price while production has moved overseas.
+The Lined Tin Cloth Cruiser is one of those items: it’s no longer made in the USA.
+The Tin Cloth itself is imported from Britain and sent to Southeast Asia for sewing.

 Filson’s Tin Cloth Cruiser: First Impressions